 Final grades will be posted the week following final exams.
 Graduates will be notified via email when degrees/certificates have been posted.

-When requesting transcripts, be sure to select the option to have your transcript sent after your degree or certificate has been posted.
-Transcripts can be ordered at any time.
+When requesting transcripts, be sure to select the option to have your transcript sent after your degree or certificate has been posted or wait until you receive your graduate notification email from the Registrar’s Office.

 |Fall Semester||September 15|